Crusted in coconut and fried until golden, this French toast is a riff on an Almond Joy. Serve with a delicious chocolate sauce for true brunch joy.

 - 1/4 teaspoon almond extract

-- 1 cup milk
+- 1 cups (237 ml) milk

-- Vegetable oil (for cooking**)
+- Vegetable oil

 Instructions

-- In a shallow dish, whisk together the egg yolks, brown sugar, flour, salt, vanilla, and almond extract until smooth.
+- In a shallow dish, whisk together egg yolks, brown sugar, flour, salt, vanilla, and almond extract until smooth.
 Gradually stir in the milk until well blended.

-- In a skillet, heat 1 Tablespoon of oil over medium heat.
-Once hot enough, transfer two slices to the skillet and cook until golden brown, 2 to 3 minutes per side.
-Transfer to the baking sheet with the wire rack, wipe the skillet with a paper towel, and repeat cooking with the remaining slices, adding 1 Tablespoon more oil for each batch.
-Place baking sheet of french toast in the preheated oven for 5-7 minutes to finish off cooking.
+- In a skillet, heat 1 tablespoon of oil over medium heat.
+Once hot, transfer two slices to the skillet and cook until golden brown, 2 to 3 minutes per side.
+Transfer to the baking sheet with the wire rack, wipe the skillet with a paper towel, and repeat cooking with remaining slices, adding 1 tablespoon more oil for each batch.

-- Serve french toast warm with chocolate-almond sauce.
+- Serve warm with chocolate-almond sauce.

 Notes